-In order to test the dependence of wave properties on the number density of the microparticles, we performed a series of experiments during the 35th DLR Parabolic This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0138784

-Flight Campaign in 2020.
+In order to test the dependence of wave properties on the number density of the microparticles, we performed a series of experiments during the 35th DLR Parabolic Flight Campaign in 2020.
 In these experiments, particles were injected into the chamber after the start of the microgravity phase, and once a large cloud formed, the electrode distance was varied.

-A common occurrence during a parabolic flight is an observable drift of the central particle-free void out of the field of view - most likely caused by systematic accelerations along the flight direction due to the flight maneuver itself, which are evident in the residual acceleration measurements.
+A common occurrence during a parabolic flight is an observable drift of the central particle-free void out of the field of view-most likely caused by systematic accelerations along the flight direction due to the flight maneuver itself, which are evident in the residual acceleration measurements.
 Since the effect of this drift on the local excitation conditions for waves is not yet understood, in the following we focus on two distinct parabolas in which there were periods of time during which the visible size of the void was relatively stable.

-During the two selected parabolas, argon at a pressure of 10 Pa was used as background gas.
+During the two selected parabolas, argon at a pressure of 10 Pa was used as the background gas.
 Spherical melamine-formaldehyde (MF) microparticles with a diameter of 9.19 μ m were injected into the plasma after the microgravity phase started.
-For the first run, the peakto-peak voltage on all electrode segments (center and ring) was initially set to 50 V. Shortly after particle injection, the power to the ring segments was switched off.
+For the first run, the peak-to-peak voltage on all electrode segments (center and ring) was initially set to 50 V. Shortly after particle injection, the power to the ring segments was switched off.
 This decreases the extent of the bulk plasma and confines the particle cloud to a smaller volume in the chamber center, thus further increasing the particle density.
-Subsequently, the electrode separation was increased from 32.5 mm to 34.6 mm.
+Subsequently, the electrode separation was increased from 32.5 to 34.6 mm.
 In the second run, the voltage on the center segments was set to 40 V, with no power to the ring segments.
-The electrode distance was then decreased from 36.7 mm to 31.8 mm.
-Experimental parameters are also summarized in Table I.
+The electrode distance was then decreased